The EPD is a ISO type III Environmental Declaration acc. ISO 14025 standard

 An EPD is valid from completion of the last step of the EPD process (Registration & publication) until a final validity date, which is declared in the EPD.

 The EPD validity is normally five years.
 An expired EPD can still be published to give environmental information for products still in use, but may not been used in marketing.

 Regardless of the validity, a published EPD shall be updated during its validity if one of the environmental indicators has worsened for more than 10% compared with the data currently published.

-If the PCR is based on an old version of the GPI (version 3.01 or older), the EPD may include several products/product groups even if above requirements are not fulfilled, but then the results of each product/product group shall be declared in a separate table.
-If the PCR is based on the current version of the GPI (version 4.0 or later), the EPD shall include no more than one results table, which may include results for one product or one average/representative product for a product group (following above rules for multiple products).
-This change of rules was done to improve machine-readability of EPDs and thereby facilitate digitalisation of EPDs.
+If the PCR is based on an old version of the GPI (version 3.01 or older), the EPD may include several products/product groups even if above requirements are not fulfilled, but then the results of each product/product group shall be separately declared.
+If the PCR is based on the current version of the GPI (version 4.0 or later), the EPD shall include not more than one set of results.
+This change of rules was done to improve machine-readability of EPDs and thereby facilitate digitalisation of the EPD system.
 To enable this change, the cost per EPD registrations was reduced significantly as of 1st January 2021.
-Even if older versions of the GPI allow the declaration of results for several products/product groups in one EPD, we recommend you to declare no more than one product or average/representative product per EPD – to be prepared for a more digital future.
+Even if older versions of the GPI allow the declaration of results for several products/product groups, we recommend you to declare no more than one product or average/representative product per EPD – to be prepared for a more digital future.